The 10 Best Staten Island Botanical Gardens and Nature Centers for Families

 Hours: Wednesday-Friday, 12-7 pm, and Saturday-Sunday, 11 am-7 pm through Oct.
 1, 2023.
 Check the website for bonus open days and updates.

 This garden is a bit of China right on Staten Island.
-It features breathtaking rocks that inspired the poetry and paintings of Confucian, Buddhist, and Taoist monks, as well as other scholars.
+It features breathtaking rocks that inspired the poetry and paintings of Confucian, Buddhist, and Taoist monks and other scholars.
 There are eight pavilions, a bamboo forest path, waterfalls, and more.

 Botanical Gardens in NYC That Are Worth the Trek